Luisalf98/BlogEngine/README.md

 # Blog Engine

 Open and run the project with visual studio (I used Visual Studio Community 2019).
-The project developed under .Net 5.
+The project was developed under .Net 5.

 ## Testing the solution
 * This [Postman Collection](BlogEngine.postman_collection.json) can be used to test the API.